eshaw463/gschess/README.md

 - Chess movement with strategy game elements
 - Beautiful UI designed by myself at the moment

-Version: 1.2
+Version: 1.3
-- Balance changes
-- Better UI
-- CRT Shader
-- Upgrade System
-- Upgrade UI placeholders
+- Upgrade Graphics & Info Page